codex-academy/CapeTownGreen/saf.md

 ## Sync your fork

-Run `git fetch upstream` to get the most recent updates from the codex version of the repository.
+Run `git fetch upstream` to get the most recent updates from the codeX version of the repository.
 Now merge those changes into your `gh-pages` branch by running `git merge upstream/gh-pages`.